We are seeking a full-time Manager to work in HRiA’s Policy and Practice Department.

 • COVID-19 Community Grants Program.
 In partnership with the Massachusetts Department of Public Health (MDPH), HRiA is providing grant funding and capacity building assistance to community- and faith-based organizations serving Black, Latinx, and other people of color in Massachusetts cities hardest hit by COVID-19.
 Funded grantees are providing education, training, and messaging in their communities about vaccines and strategies to prevent COVID-19 transmission, including physical distancing, mask wearing, and other harm-reduction practices.
 HRiA is supporting grantees efforts through training, communication support, and other technical assistance to enhance organizational and community capacity.

-The Managers will work collaboratively with a cross-disciplinary team to develop and deliver coordinated, comprehensive CBA services to community-based organizations, and/or to leverage other community resources to meet identified need.
-The Managers will be the designated liaison for a cohort of organizations, and will work closely with them to identify and address capacity needs, and ensure their programs, interventions, and messages are effective, tailored and appropriate for the communities they serve, and in alignment with state and federal guidance and best practices.
-The Managers will also support grant management, evaluation, and other administrative activities, and leverage other staff expertise as needed.
-The Program Managers will report to a Director within HRiA’s CBA Cluster.
+The Manager will work collaboratively with a cross-disciplinary team to develop and deliver coordinated, comprehensive capacity building services and technical assistance to community- and faith-based organizations, and/or to leverage other community resources to meet identified needs.
+The Manager will be the designated liaison for a cohort of organizations and will work closely with them to identify and address capacity needs, and ensure their programs, interventions, and messages are effective, tailored and appropriate for the communities they serve, and in alignment with state and federal guidance and best practices.
+The Manager will also support grant management, evaluation, training and other administrative activities, and leverage other staff expertise as needed.
+The Manager will report to a Director within HRiA’s Policy and Practice Department.

 Duties and Responsibilities:

-• Engage regularly with funders, staff and leaders of community-based or public health organizations, and other stakeholders.
+- Engage regularly staff and leaders of community-and faith-based or public health organizations, the Department of Public Health/funders and/or other stakeholders.

-• Supervise, mentor, and support the professional development of up to three junior staff, as appropriate and as needed.
+- Supervise, mentor, and support the professional development of junior staff, as appropriate and as needed.

-• Develop workplans and/or CBA plans in collaboration with organizational leads to guide activities and ensure progress.
+- Develop workplans and/or capacity building plans in collaboration with organizational leads to guide activities and ensure progress.

 New Business Development